Kryha/bot-busters/CONTRIBUTING.md

 - If we suggest changes then:

   - Make the required updates.
-  - Re-run the zkStates test suites to ensure tests are still passing.
+  - Re-run the Bot-Busters test suites to ensure tests are still passing.
   - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell